-We have available 4 fully funded PhD slots for Canadians and International students.
+We have available 4 fully funded PhD slots for Canadian and International students.
 Our funding package is guaranteed for five years.
 Students in their sixth year are eligible for a doctoral completion grant.
 In addition, all students are encouraged to apply for an array of competitive scholarships, including the Ontario Graduate Fellowship, the Doctoral Scholarship of the Social Science and Humanities Research Council, and research grants available through the DAAD-funded Joint Initiative in German and European Studies affiliated with the Munk School of Global Affairs.
 We are also able to provide funding to many students in our one-year M.A. program through a combination of teaching opportunities and internal fellowships.

 The University of Toronto library system ranks among the top three across North America, next to Harvard and Yale.
-The Greater Toronto Area also boasts a wide array of world-class cultural institutions, film festivals such as TIFF, HotDocs, and Images, and an ongoing retinue of guest artists, writers, and scholars recruited for lectures and workshops on campus and throughout the city.
+The Greater Toronto Area also boasts a wide array of world-class cultural institutions, including film festivals such as TIFF, HotDocs, and Images, and an ongoing retinue of guest artists, writers, and scholars recruited for lectures and workshops on campus and throughout the city.
 Our program benefits from further support and collaboration with the German Consulate and the Goethe-Institut Toronto.
-T.A. training in foreign language pedagogy is provided by our faculty and through additional workshops regularly hosted with other language and literature departments on campus as well as in collaboration with the Goethe-Institut.
+T.A. training in foreign language pedagogy is provided by our faculty and through additional workshops regularly hosted with other language and literature departments on campus as well as in cooperation with the Goethe-Institut.
 Funds are also available for our graduate students to organize conferences in collaboration with graduate programs in German at other Ontario universities.

 In addition to the core faculty listed below, our associate faculty also hail from disciplines including Art, Drama, History, Music, Religion, and Slavic Languages & Literatures… Read more

-Angelica Fenner: Film Theory and History, Feminist and Queer Theory, Autobiography, Critical Race Theory, Globalization, Migration, and Postcolonial Studies.
+Angelica Fenner: Film Theory and History, Feminist and Queer Theory, Affect, Autobiography, Critical Race Theory, Globalization, Migration, and Postcolonial Studies.